 As you move into the maintenance phase of South Beach, you’ll follow our easy guidelines to gradually increase your calorie intake.
 You’ve reached your weight loss goal and no longer require a caloric deficit—and this means more food in your daily meal plan.

 But before you get carried away, by more food, we mean additional servings of the same high-quality foods you enjoyed while losing weight.
 Yes, when you enter maintenance and healthy living, you can enjoy all foods in moderation.
-However, we recommend that you stick to the South Beach Diet nutritional principles a majority of the time for optimal health.
+However, we recommend that you stick to the South Beach Diet nutritional principles for the majority of the time for optimal health.
 This means for most meals and snacks on most days, your plate should be filled with proteins, healthy fats and veggies.
 Your body knows and loves this food, and it has responded by getting you into the best shape of your life.
 Keep feeding it the good stuff, and you’ll keep up with all the hard work and dedication you just put in.

 Now that we’ve covered what you’ll be eating, let’s talk about just how much you should be eating for maintenance and healthy living: